viviankaun/-Building-RESTful-API-for-website-and-mobile-app-/README.md

 If most stongy skill I have
-# (1) Thrid party Build RESTful API for social network login
+# (1) Thrid party Build RESTful API for social network login:
+One day, Our clients can't log in to our system.
+I Jump into the system to diagnose the issue right away.

 # (2) MSSQL, MYSQL, Postgresql:
 I was a business intelligence engineer when i worked at Newegg.com.
+We use Temporary tables to help to produce
-I don't have my sql command  with me right now.
+I don't have my complex ＳＱＬ command  with me right now.

 Here is my recnetly minor porject i have done. https://github.com/viviankaun/Postgres

-# SSL Certificate renew  (3 months renewal from “let’s encrypt”)
+# (3) SSL Certificate renew  (3 months renewal from “let’s encrypt”):